-The Directors are responsible for preparing the SFCR in accordance with the Prudential Regulatory Authority (PRA) rules and SII Regulations.
+The Directors are responsible for preparing the SFCR in accordance with the Commissariat Aux Assurances (CAA) regulations and SII Regulations.

-The PRA Rulebook for SII firms in Rule 6.1(2) and Rule 6.2(1) of the Reporting Part requires that the Company must have in place a written policy ensuring the ongoing appropriateness of any information disclosed and that the Company must ensure that its SFCR is subject to approval by the Directors.
+Article 86 of the Insurance Law of 7 December 2015 on the insurance sector requires that the Company must have in place a written policy ensuring the ongoing appropriateness of any information disclosed and that the Company must ensure that its SFCR is subject to approval by the Directors.

-Each of the Directors, whose names and functions are listed in Directors' Report of the UK GAAP financial statements, confirm that, to the best of their knowledge:
+Each of the Directors, whose names are listed on the Luxembourg Business Register, confirm that, to the best of their knowledge:

-(a) Throughout the financial year in question, the Company has complied in all material respects with the requirements of the PRA rules and SII Regulations as applicable; and

-(b) It is reasonable to believe that, at the date of the publication of the SFCR, the Company continues to comply, and will continue to comply in future.
+- (a) Throughout the financial year in question, the Company has complied in all material respects with the requirements of the CAA regulations and SII Regulations as applicable; and - (b) It is reasonable to believe that, at the date of the publication of the SFCR, the Company continues to comply, and will continue to comply in future.